 To describe one attempt at using statewide administrative data from child welfare and education systems in one Midwestern state to form a broader picture of how homeless and highly mobile students are faring.

-Issue 6: Children in Treatment Foster Care: Using Agency Data to Study Cross-System Child Outcomes
+Minn-LInK Brief 6: Children in Treatment Foster Care: Using Agency Data to Study Cross-System Child Outcomes

 Using statewide data from the Minn-LInK Project and administrative data from one treatment foster care (TFC) agency in Minnesota, a number of cross-system child outcomes were explored.
 This study was intended to begin to form a broader picture of the status of TFC children and to help fill gaps in the TFC literature by linking TFC program records across other systems.
 This exploration led to concrete recommendations for TFC agency data systems and data collection practices.

-Issue 5: The Child Protection and Special Education Outcomes of Part C Participants
+Minn-Link Brief 5: The Child Protection and Special Education Outcomes of Part C Participants

 Minn-LInK Report Brief—Special Topic No. 5, Spring 2008